grantsingleton/UNIX-shell/index.md

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+## Description
+This is a basic UNIX shell implementation that is running on a Linux sub-system in Windows, written in C++.
+Here is how it works...

+### Enter the Shell
+Once I run the command.
+I get the current path of the directory I am in.

 ![shell-1](./images/shell-1.PNG)

+I can run ls and view the contents of this folder.

 ![shell-1](./images/shell-2.PNG)

+### Make a directory
+I can make a new directory...

 ![shell-1](./images/shell-3.PNG)

+### Change Directory
+I can change directories.
+Here I change into the empty directory that I made.

 ![shell-1](./images/shell-4.PNG)

+### Make a File
+Make a new file with 'touch' and view it in the directory.

 ![shell-1](./images/shell-5.PNG)

+### Input Redirection
+Write to the file using 'echo' and input redirection, then read it using 'cat'.

 ![shell-1](./images/shell-6.PNG)

+### Piping
+I made a small text file called "animals.txt" that I will use to demonstrate piping.

 ![shell-1](./images/shell-7.PNG)

+### Single Pipe

 ![shell-1](./images/shell-8.PNG)

+### Double Pipe

 ![shell-1](./images/shell-9.PNG)

+### Triple Pipe

 ![shell-1](./images/shell-10.PNG)

+## Implemention